 Gambling Income (Ordinary Rates)

-Binary outcomes on real-world events resemble wagering.
-Multiple states classify prediction markets as gambling.
-Under this treatment, winnings are taxed at ordinary income rates.
+Binary outcomes on real-world events can resemble wagering.
+Some state regulators have challenged sports event contracts under gambling laws, while exchanges and brokers generally describe the products as CFTC-regulated event contracts.
+Under a wagering treatment, winnings are taxed at ordinary income rates.

 The 90% cap: The OBBBA amended Section 165(d) to cap gambling loss deductions at 90% for 2026 tax years.
 This creates phantom income for break-even traders.
 For example, $20,000 in wins and $20,000 in losses means only $18,000 is deductible, leaving $2,000 in taxable income on zero actual profit.